jontok/Learning_Python/README.md

 ```

-##Exersise 5
+## Exercise 5
-Return a random greeting and question from data.json
+Return a random greeting and question from `data.json`

 ```python3